code-423n4/2023-08-dopex-findings/data/__141345__-Analysis.md

 The logic to handle depeg might need more tweak.
 Currently, to prevent rDPX crash, 25% OTM put option is used as downside protection.
 However, when that happens, it is still using the crashed rDPX to buy back weth to restore peg.

+See the discussion in [lower depeg could fail to restore if no enough rDPX](https://code4rena.com/contests/2023-08-dopex/submit?issue=1771).

 One solution is over protection for crash risk.